NWChemEx/TensorWrapper/docs/source/background/terminology.rst

 complex) numbers, mathematically there is no such restrictions.
 Indeed, we sometimes find it useful to use other fields (such as fields whose elements are tensors of a :ref:`term_rank` greater than 0).
 We say a tensor is nested if its elements are tensors of rank greater than 0.
+Nesting can be confusing and is covered in more detail on the :ref:`nested_tensors` page.

 .. _term_on_demand: